LM-Malavisooriya/github-slideshow/_posts/0000-01-02-LM-Malavisooriya.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Lasitha's slide!"
 ---
 This is the one and only LASITHA MALAVISOORIYA!!
 Use the left arrow to go back!